Eagles Bicentennial concert at Tampa Stadium – July 4, 1976

 Eagles Bicentennial concert at Tampa Stadium stage

 Randy Meisner in red shirt walking in front of two security guys.
 Glenn Frey and Don Felder are directly behind.
-Then, Joe Walsh, Irving Azoff, and Don Henley bring up the rear.
+Then, Joe Walsh, Irving Azoff, and Don Henley bring up the rear on the left.

 Eagles Bicentennial concert at Tampa Stadium